EricaThompson/campsound/README.md

 Challenges:
 * The search was challenging as it was my first time implimenting one.
 It was a great journey to learn more about SQL which was used to filter the backend results to the user.

+## Future Directions
+* Add a payment feature where artists can set a price for a download or give their fans the ability to name their price.
+* Add item pages for songs and albums to display lyrics and copyrights.